ohjunseok3089/ohjunseok3089/README.md

 # Dreaming to become an Innovative Developer,

 Hello!
-My name is Junseok Oh, and currently majoring in Computer Science @ Purdue University.
+My name is Junseok Oh, and currently majoring in Computer Science with Mathematics minor @ Purdue University.
 Usually, I love to create something new throughout my life and don't hesitate to learn about things that I feel are interesting.
 And this made my code more creative and efficient at the same time in college, which also made readers have 'fun' reading and reviewing my code.